oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/mem_channel/README.md

 To decide what channel IDs to select in the source code, the macros `TWO_CHANNELS` and `FOUR_CHANNELS` are also used.
 The macro `TWO_CHANNELS` is defined when the design is compiled for an Intel® Arria® GX FPGA as the Intel® PAC with Arria® 10 GX FPGA has an external memory with two available channels.
 In that case, the 4 buffers are evenly assigned to the available channels on that board.
-When the design is compiled for an Intel® Stratix® or Agilex® FPGA, the 4 buffers are assigned to the 4 available channels.
+When the design is compiled for an Intel® Stratix® or Agilex 7® FPGA, the 4 buffers are assigned to the 4 available channels.
 This can be parametrize by setting the correct macro (or create your own) that clearly matches the number of channels available on your specific board.